albertsundjaja/image_captioning/README.md

 The purpose of this project is to provide captions given an image.

-This is done using CNN-RNN model.
-CNN will encode the image into a feature vector, then the RNN will decode while also building an Embedding layer of vocabularies which translate image pixels data into captions.

-The CNN model used is a pretrained ResNet50, while the RNN used is an LSTM trained using teacher-forcer method.

-## Dependencies

-This project make use of Anaconda-distributed Python 3.7, PyTorch, NLTK, and CocoApi

-A Conda environment file is provided in this repo.

-## Dataset

-Dataset is provided by [COCO](http://cocodataset.org/#home), a provider of dataset for object detection and captioning.
-Due to the massive size of the dataset, it is not included in this repo.
-Please download the 2014 image and annotation dataset from the [COCO website](http://cocodataset.org/#download).

-### Sample Data from COCO
+#### Sample Data from COCO

-Below is a sample image from COCO dataset with its possible captions
+Below is a sample image from COCO dataset with its possible captions, outputting these captions is our objective.

 ![coco_sample_image](images/coco_sample_data_1.png)
 ```